 If you want to visit Brighton Beach by taking the subway down from Manhattan or even from Brooklyn, you have a few options.
 The two quickest options are to either take the F and then the B or to take the L and then the Q. Both will get you to Brighton Beach from lower Manhattan in just over an hour.
 You can also take the B train straight from the East Village!

 Briefly mentioned earlier on this guide to New York beaches and close to Midland Beach is South Beach.
+In fact, the two beaches share the same 2.5 mile boardwalk.
 South Beach is a beach in Staten Island that is located on the East Shore, which is directly south of the Verrazzano-Narrows Bridge.

 Jersey Shore, New Jersey

-This beach is open to visit year-round and is more lively during the summer season when lifeguards are on duty and you can swim and is a popular weekend getaway along with being a popular day trip.
+This beach is open to visit year-round and is more lively during the summer season when lifeguards are on duty and the water is very mellow here making it a great beach near NYC for families or less experienced swimmers.

 Sandy Hook Beach is in Gateway National Park and is popular not only for a great New York beach day but also attracts surfers, winder surfers, hikers, bird watchers, and people looking for a great place to picnic along the waterfront.